X1nc74/PlatePal/README.md

 PlatePal is an object-oriented restaurant discovery, rating, and social recommendation system developed in Java.

-The application allows users to discover restaurants, keep personal restaurant lists, submit ratings and reviews, view personal rankings, and interact with other users.
+The application allows users to discover restaurants, maintain personal restaurant lists, submit ratings and reviews, view personal rankings, and interact with other users.
 Administrators can also manage restaurant information.

 ## Team Members